Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 You can also make an iced version of the classic hot cappuccino.
 The difference between the hot and cold versions is the temperature of the milk.

-For a hot cappuccino, you steam the milk, whereas you use cold milk, and it doesn’t matter whether you foam it or not for the iced.
+For a hot cappuccino, you steam the milk, whereas for an iced cappuccino, you use cold milk, and it doesn't matter whether you foam it or not.

 Then, for the iced version, you pour the espresso and the milk over ice.
 There's no need to top an iced cappuccino with foam as you do for a hot cappuccino.

-You can, however, make some quick cold foam to give your iced cappuccino a bit of texture.
+You can, however, make some quick cold foam to add texture to your iced cappuccino.

 Cold foam can be made at home using five different techniques.
 You can check out this article to learn more about it.